Raghahahav/Cosmic-Collision-Analysing-Asteroid-Risks-with-Data/README.md

 Visualization of orbital parameters and risk levels

-Machine learning model performance metrics
+ML model performance metrics (accuracy, precision, recall, F1-score)

 Key trends in asteroid size, velocity, and proximity to Earth

-(Add graphs/screenshots from your notebook here)
+(You can add plots and screenshots here to showcase findings)

 🌌 Future Work

 Integrating real-time asteroid tracking APIs

-Enhancing machine learning models for better predictions
+Enhancing ML models with deep learning

-Building an interactive dashboard for asteroid monitoring
+Deploying an interactive dashboard for asteroid monitoring

 🤝 Contributing

+Contributions are welcome! 🎉

+Fork the repo

+Create a new branch

-Contributions are welcome!
-Please fork this repo and submit a pull request with improvements.
+Submit a pull request with improvements

 📜 License